 To provide you with the opportunity to customize the areas you would most like to focus on, each module will include some choice in assignments.
 This will be made clear in the module introduction and will generally designate 2 specific module assignments as interchangeable, so that you can choose which to participate in.

 Optional Synchronous Sessions:

 Participation in synchronous sessions is optional but encouraged.
-Extra credit points of 5 points per session are available to those who attend and participate.
+Extra credit points of 5 points per session are available.

 GRADING